dorrubin/mysql-photosharing/README.md

 ~~5.
 Show all friends~~
 ~~6.
 Photo and album creation only after registration~~
 ~~7.
 All visitor Photo and album browsing~~
+~~8.
+Users can delete own albums and photos~~
+15. Liking a picture
 14. Both registered and anonymous users can leave comments.
 Users cannot leave comments for their own photos
-15. Liking a picture
-8. Users can delete own albums and photos -- deleting album cascades to delete photos
+9. test the delete function on comments and likes etc
 8. Fix bug where blob isn't converted to image
     --> <li><img src='data:image/png;base64, {{photo[1]}}'/></li>
 6. Top 10 user statistic page